 Taking a Turn Too Quickly

-Though many new vehicles are equipped with electronic stability control systems that sense a loss of control and apply braking power to keep the car on track, this will not prevent all run-off-road collisions.
+Though many new vehicles are equipped with electronic stability control systems that sense a loss of control and apply braking power to keep the car on the track, this will not prevent all run-off-road collisions.
 Rather, it’s most important to be cautious when you enter a turn at night, when the weather is bad, or when you are not completely familiar with the turn.

 Loss of Vehicle Control

 This can be the result of many different bad driving habits.
 Make sure that you are inflating your tires to the manufacturer-recommended levels and that you are replacing your tires when the tread gets too low.
-Furthermore, be sure that you are staying alert when operating a vehicle; don’t text and drive, and tell you passengers that you cannot be distracted, especially at high speeds.
+Furthermore, be sure that you are staying alert when operating a vehicle; don’t text and drive, and tell your passengers that you cannot be distracted, especially at high speeds.